mahonmb/CanopyArthropodDiversity/README.md

 # CanopyArthropodDiversity
-Code and data for "Differential patterns of taxonomic and functional diversity for two arthropod groups"
+Code and data for "Differential patterns of taxonomic and functional diversity for two groups of canopy arthropods across spatial scales"